MegalithicBTC/BLFS/readme.md

 ## About

 BLFS (Bitcoin Lightning for Shopify) is a lightweight server application.
-It connects Shopify merchants to Bitcoin Lightning payments via NWC (Nostr Wallet Connect).
+It enabeles Shopify merchants to receive zero-fee Bitcoin payments over the Lightning Network.

 ### How BLFS Works: Two Key Roles